dgilland/sqlservice/docs/migrating_to_v2.0.rst

         # before, after, and identity removed

-Bulk Save Functionality Moved to New Save-All Method
+Bulk Save Functionality Moved to New save_all Method
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 Bulk saving of models is now done with ``sqlservice.Session.save_all``.